vivekiet22/TextUtils/README.md

 project hosted on vercel :- https://text-utils-llivml6az-vivekiet22.vercel.app/

-TextUtils is a utility which can be used to maniuplate text.Textutils gives you a way to analyze your text quickly and efficiently.
+TextUtils is a utility which can be used to manipulate text.
+Textutils gives you a way to analyze your text quickly and efficiently.
 Be it word count, character count.

 ## Available Scripts